Writing About Literature: General Guidelines

 - Underline all repetitions or devices of sound that you notice.
 Pay attention to any surprising shifts of sound or meaning.
 Ask yourself what effects they have?
 Jot down your answers.

 - Type the poem out (double-spaced) on a separate sheet of paper.
 Number the lines and mark all stressed and unstressed syllables.
-Mark also significant devices of sound: caesuras [breaks within a line, usually signalled by punctuation], alliteration, or assonance (“significant” means important enough for you to discuss later).
+Mark also significant devices of sound: caesuras [breaks within a line, usually signaled by punctuation], alliteration, or assonance (“significant” means important enough for you to discuss later).
 This does not count in the four pages and must be handed in with the poem.

 - Write in your first paragraph a brief summary of the poem, i.e. a notice of its central statement and constituent parts.
 Show some emotion or interest here; don’t be flat or effusive (avoid general and meaningless praise: “this is a wonderful or incredible or brilliant poem”).